Winter: A Great Time for a House Foundation Inspection

 Draw Your Home’s Footprint

 First, make a basic sketch of the outline of your home using a computer drawing program or paper.
-Moreover, be sure to indicate doors and windows to begin with.
+Moreover, be sure to indicate doors and windows, to begin with.

 Inspect Your Doors and Windows

-Whenever an opening is cut or created in a wall, such as a door or window, it becomes the weakest point in the wall.
+Whenever an opening is cut or created in a wall, such as a door or a window, it becomes the weakest point in the wall.
 Therefore, doors and windows often display the first signs of foundation settlement.
 Three common problem signs to look for in your house foundation inspection include, but are not limited to: